Blog ≫ Travel

 Get the source for this travel grid here.

-5. For stuffing clothes in and using as a pillow.
+2. For stuffing clothes in and using as an extra pillow.
+Possibly not for all trips...

-9. My favourite Patagonia travelling socks, assuming I'll be in them for the whole event!
+3. My favourite socks, assuming I'll be in them for twenty-four hours or more at the beginning of the journey.

-Paul Clarkeʼs weblog - I live in Hythe in Kent.
-Wed + dad to 2, I am a full-stack web engineer, and I do javascript / Node, some ruby, python, php ect ect.
-I like pubs, running, eating, home automation and other diy stuff, history, family tree stuff, TV, squirrels, pirates, lego, + TIME TRAVEL.
+Paulʼs weblog - I live some place you've not heard of near Folkestone in the deep South.
+Married + dad to 2, I am a full-stack web engineer, and I do js / nodejs, some ruby, python, php ect ect.
+My hobbies are pubs, running, eating, home automation 🤖 and other diy stuff, history, tree stuff, television, squirrels, pirates ☠️, lego, + TIME TRAVEL.

 🏷 🏷 🏷 🏷 🏷 🏷 🏷